sjaehn/BShapr/README.md

 After the installation Ardour, Carla, and any other LV2 host should automatically detect B.Slizr.

 If jalv is installed, you can also call it

 ```
 jalv.gtk https://www.jahnichen.de/plugins/lv2/BSlizr
 ```

 to run it stand-alone and connect it to the JACK system.

+Note: If you use an older version (until v0.3) of this plugin, use the URI https://www.jahnichen.de/plugins/lv2/BSlicer instead.

 What's new
 -----------